JetBrains/intellij-sdk-docs/topics/intro/about.md

 #### [Part I - Plugins](basics.md)

-Describes how to create a plugin that can extend the _IntelliJ Platform_.
+Describes how to create a plugin that can extend the IntelliJ Platform.
-Includes details on how to set up the project, register extension points, target specific versions of the _IntelliJ Platform_, and how to package, deploy, and test your plugins.
+Includes details on how to set up the project, register extension points, target specific versions of the IntelliJ Platform, and how to package, deploy, and test your plugins.

 #### [Part II - Base Platform](fundamentals.md)

 Describes the foundational layer of the architecture, which provides many features and utilities, such as the component model, the user interface, documents and editors, the virtual file system, settings, threading, and background tasks.
-The Base Platform layer mainly comprises the functionality of the _IntelliJ Platform_ that does not target language features or parsing.
+The Base Platform layer mainly comprises the functionality of the IntelliJ Platform that does not target language features or parsing.

 #### [Part III - Project Model](project_structure.md)